akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 }
 ```

--> **Note** Notice that for the contract and group IDs we're using
+-> **Note** In this example, we're using variables for `contract_id` and `group_id`
-variables to reference the default group and contract.
-At runtime,
+ to reference the default group and contract.
+At runtime, Terraform automatically
-Terraform automatically replaces these variables with the actual
+ replaces these variables with the actual values.
-values.

 ### Secure hostnames

-To create a secure hostname, you also need to add the `certificate` attribute, which is the certificate enrollment ID from the [Certificate
+To create a secure hostname, you also need the `certificate` attribute, which is
-    Provisioning System CLI](https://github.com/akamai/cli-cps).
+the certificate enrollment ID you can retrieve from the [Certificate Provisioning System CLI](https://github.com/akamai/cli-cps).
 Here's an example

 ```hcl
 resource "akamai_edge_hostname" "example" {